sotoskprs/aws-cli-mfa/README.md

 ## Features

-- Get temporary credentials to use
+- Get temporary credentials to use aws-cli
 - Cross platform